SASIPKP/Fiori-Employee-Management-Free-Style/README.md

 # Fiori-Employee-Management-Free-Style
-A full-stack Employee Management application built using SAP UI5 (Free Style), SAP Cloud Application Programming Model (CAP), and OData v4.
-Features include CRUD operations, data filtering, and a responsive Fiori UI.
+A professional SAP UI5 Freestyle application built to manage employee records.
+This project demonstrates frontend expertise using JSON Models for data binding, XML Views for layout, and custom Controllers for application logic, following the SAP Fiori design guidelines.